mattfredericksen/Python_2FA_GUI/README.md

 A UNT course project for CSCE 3550 (Computer Security).
 Completed on 07/14/2020.

 ### Project Details
 For a thorough description of the purpose and results of this project, please see the [Project Report](Project%20Report.pdf).

+Briefly, the purpose was to demonstrate knowledge of and gain experience with implementing basic data security principles (mostly confidentiality, rather than integrity or availability).
+This was achieved through creating a "login interface," an application that allows a user to create and sign into an account using SMS two-factor authentication.
+More information about which security principles and technologies were used can be found in the [Project Report](Project%20Report.pdf).

 ### Setup
 1. Download all project files.